Securitas to buy Diebold's North American e-security business

-STOCKHOLM Sweden's Securitas (SECUb.ST) has agreed to buy the electronic security business of United States-based Diebold as it aims to strengthen its technology offer, sending its shares up 4 percent.
+STOCKHOLM, Oct 26 Sweden's Securitas has agreed to buy the electronic security business of United States-based Diebold as it aims to strengthen its technology offer, sending its shares up 4 percent.

 Securitas, whose core offer is manned guarding, is betting on high-tech surveillance - such as "smart cameras" which discover threats - for future growth, but said in February it would not reach a target to increase its share of technology-based contracts to 18 percent of group sales by year-end.